Americana808/PHX-Flight-data/README.md

-# PHX-Flight-data
+# Phoenix Airport web scraper
-Obtains flight data from PHX website and emails to a user periodically.
+Obtains flight data from the Phoenix Skyharbor website and sends an email to a user.